Daniel DiMaggio

-Daniel DiMaggio is an American actor.
-He played the role of Oliver Otto in the ABC sitcom American Housewife.
+Daniel DiMaggio (born July 30, 2003) is an American actor.
+He is best known for playing Oliver Otto on the ABC sitcom American Housewife.

 Early life

 DiMaggio was born to actor and writer Lou DiMaggio, and actress Loretta Fox.
 In his personal time, he enjoys skateboarding, running marathons and baseball.

+DiMaggio graduated magna cum laude from Providence High School in Burbank, California in 2021.
+He also attended Los Feliz Charter School For The Arts in Los Angeles for primary school, and Thomas Starr Middle School in Silver Lake.

 Daniel participates in Disney's Magic of Storytelling campaign aimed to encourage children to read.

 Career

-DiMaggio's first started acting in commercials at the age of 8.
+DiMaggio first started acting in commercials at the age of eight.
 His first production role was in the short film Geisho in 2010.
 He guest starred on Burn Notice as a young Michael Westen.
 He was also featured as a young Superman in the series Supergirl in 2016.
-In 2017 he had a role in Daddy's Home 2 as Young Dusty.
+In 2017, he had a role in Daddy's Home 2 as Young Dusty.

 In 2016, DiMaggio was cast as Oliver Otto, the middle child on the ABC family sitcom American Housewife.
 The show debuted on October 11, 2016, and ran for five seasons.
 He has listed "The Maze" as his favorite episode.
 As part of his role as Oliver Otto, DiMaggio has been studying ballet since the show debuted.
 With no previous training, he took several classes a week to build his ability to perform on the show.

 In 2019, DiMaggio appeared on an episode of Celebrity Family Feud, with his American Housewife co-stars, taking on the cast of Descendants 3.